Learn why your videos are not ranking on YouTube from Douglas Karr

 Check out – Top 25 Global Video Marketing Disruptors

-2. What content strategy do you recommend for Youtube marketing in 2022?
+2. What content strategy do you recommend for Youtube marketing?

 Repurposing this material helps you maximize your resources and your reach.
 If you’re solely focused on YouTube, you’re missing out on customers that aren’t attracted by video.
 If you’re solely focused on text and graphical content, you’re missing out on customers that love video.